BrainLink-Offical/brainlinkinfo/README.md

    Automatic dog walker
    Remote machine
    Remote Camera

+- See an example here https://github.com/BrainLink-Offical/brainlinkinfo/blob/main/A%20new%20way%20of%20self%20drive.pdf

+- We need you

+   We need your contribution on web design, backend server development, app development, if you are interested in to make the contribution, please contact brainlinkinfo-1@yahoo.com

+   Lets make a big thing together!!

-- info query/news, email to : brainlinkinfo-1@yahoo.com
+- For all info query/news, email to : brainlinkinfo-1@yahoo.com